sgjsakura/AspNetCore/README.md

 *NOTE: To use this package, your `ITempDataProvider` implementation must have the ability to store and load `ICollection<OperationMessage>` instance.
 Defaultly, the ASP.NET5 `SessionStateTempDataProvider` cannot support data operation of complex objects.
 You may change into another `ITempDataProvider` implementation, or just use `EnhancedSessionStateTempDataProvider` in the `ASP.NET TempData Extension Package` project.

 ### ASP.NET Core PagedList Core Package

+*Nuget Package Name: `Sakura.AspNetCore.PagedList`*

 This project provides the `IPagedList` core interface to represent as a data page for a large data source.
 In order to improve the performance, two different implemention as `PagedList` and `QueryablePagedList` are designed for `IEnumerable<T>` and `IQueryable<T>`, respectively.

 ### ASP.NET Core MVC PagedList Pager Package

+*Nuget Package Name: `Sakura.AspNetCore.Mvc.PagedList`*

 This project provide the `PagerTagHelper` to provide simple paging navigation implementation for ASP.NET MVC6 Project. the standalone `pager` HTML element can be used to insert an pager object.
 The `options` attribute can be used to define HTML generation options for this pager.
 You can use `AddBootstrapPagerGenerator` function in `ConfigureServices` to enabled default bootstrap theme HTML generators, or you may also implement your own generators for pager.

 *For detailed usage, please visit the [Demo](PagerDemo.md) page.
 Notice: this package has been updated to version 2 (the recommended version)． For usage of version 1, please visit the [Version 1 Demo](PagerDemov1.md) page.*

+### ASP.NET ActionResult Extensions Package

+*Nuget Package Name: `Sakura.AspNetCore.Mvc.ActionResultExceptionExtensions`*

+In MVC Projects, you need to return a instance of `IActionResult` to finish the action pipeline, this design made it difficult to add common helper functions to make argument or permission checking and then report a specified status code directly to end user.
+This library allows you to terminate action executing pipeline directly with a specified result through the standard exception handling system.

+In order to enable this feature, all you need is adding an `EnableActionResultException` attribute on a controller or action, and then you can throw an `ActionResultException`instance to terminate a action executing pipeline directly and provide the final action result.
+If you need to enable this feature globally, you can use `EnableActionResultExceptionFilter` extension method on `MvcOptions` parameter when you add the MVC middleware.

 ---